Livia Soprano: Character biography

-Livia Pollio was born in Providence, Rhode Island to Teresa and Faustino "Augie" Pollio, Italian immigrants from Avellino.
+Livia Pollio was born in Providence, Rhode Island to Teresa and Vito Faustino "Augie" Pollio, Italian immigrants from Avellino.
 Livia's childhood was poverty-stricken and miserable and her marriage to the tough and charismatic Johnny Soprano was Livia's ticket out of her parents' house.
 Together they had three children: Janice, Tony, and Barbara.
 She also suffered a miscarriage years after her youngest child was born and almost died from heavy bleeding.
 Life as a housewife was unfulfilling for Livia and she felt overwhelmed by her three children and unappreciated by her unfaithful husband.
 Once, while driving home from the Copacabana her husband shot her through her beehive hairdo.
 She liked listening to Connie Francis and The Pajama Game when she was younger.

 Cagey, manipulative, and self-absorbed, Livia Soprano seemingly derives little pleasure from life other than making the people around her miserable.
 On her son's wedding day, she told her new daughter-in-law Carmela that marrying Tony was a mistake and eventually Tony would get bored with her.
 Her older daughter Janice moved to the West Coast when she was 18 and her younger daughter Barbara married into a successful family in New York.
 This left Tony with the sole responsibility of looking after Livia following Johnny's death.
 As she gets older, her misery and mental state worsen.
 Dr. Melfi believes Livia has undiagnosed borderline personality disorder.

 Years later on season one of the show, Livia causes problems for Tony as revenge for putting her in a retirement home, Green Grove, and putting her house up for sale.
 This results in Tony almost being killed on two occasions.
 Tony narrowly avoids two hitmen after Junior Soprano finds out from Livia that Tony was subverting his power.
 Tony's best friend Artie Bucco draws a rifle on Tony after Livia reveals that he burned down his restaurant.
 Tony is able to convince him otherwise and Artie smashes his gun in frustration.

 It is later discovered that the FBI had bugged Livia's retirement home, and the recordings of Livia conspiring with Junior are played for Tony.
 Tony's plot for revenge is foiled when Livia suffers a stroke (said to be induced by repressed rage) and is taken into a hospital.
 Tony appears to be ready to smother her with a pillow, but she is rushed to the emergency room.
 He then publicly threatens to kill her, informing her that he had heard her conspiring with Junior from the FBI.
 However, Tony settles for cutting off all contact with her.